-- 1. a spouse or former spouse (includes de facto and same sex) - 2. your children but only if under 18 years of age - any other person with whom you had an interdependency relationship just before you died (for example, two sisters living together) - any other person who was your 'dependant' just before you died such as people you maintain with 'substantial financial support'
+- 1. a spouse or former spouse (includes de facto and same sex) - 2. your children (but only if under 18 years of age) - any other person with whom you had an interdependency relationship just before you died (potentially, such as two sisters living together) - any other person who was your 'dependant' just before you died such as people you maintain with 'substantial' financial support

-If you had no 'death benefit dependants' at death you may lose up to 32% of your superannuation to the tax office.
+If you have no 'death benefit dependants' at death you may lose up to 32% of your superannuation to the tax office.